-Listen, I’ll be the first to say, I love Toyota 4x4s.
+Listen, I’ll be the first to say, I love the Toyota Tacoma and the other Toyota 4x4s.
 They are tough, strong, reliable, and pretty dang cool.
-The problem is they continue to be priced like a new truck even though they haven’t had any major updates in a very long time.
+The problem is they continue to be priced like new trucks even though they haven’t had any major updates in a very long time.
 The 2021 Toyota Tacoma is not exempt, although I do love it.
 The truth is, there are better options out there for the best mid-size pickup trucks.

 The 2021 Toyota Tacoma is cool, but you can do better

 There is nothing wrong with the Toyota Tacoma.
 They are strong pickup trucks, but as Consumer Reports notes in their 2021 Toyota Tacoma review, these trucks are uncomfortable, noisy, jarring, and clumsy.

 The 2021 Tacoma got an overall rating of 51/100, landing it on the not recommended list.
 However, the Toyota Tacoma is still a wildly successful model that sells well every year despite the high price and low refinement.
 If the 2021 Tacoma isn’t all that, then what should you do?

 I will suggest two alternatives for anyone looking at the 2021 Toyota Tacoma.
 The first and favorite option is the 2021 Jeep Gladiator.
 It is similar, in spirit, to the 2021 Tacoma in many ways.
 There is still a feeling of old-school truck musk splattered all over the thing, but it was designed in the 21st century, unlike the Tacoma.

 The 2021 Jeep Gladiator scored a 65/100 on Consumer Reports because it is more refined than the Tacoma.
 The Gladiator got much better reviews across the board than the Toyota.
 The ride was smoother, the seats more comfortable, and the overall style is unmatched in the current mid-size pickup truck segment.